 Interpretation & Analysis

-For common shareholders, a high ratio such as the one in the example above is even more important because it gives them an idea of how likely they are to see any dividends themselves.
+This gives them an idea of how likely they are to see any dividends themselves.

 Cautions & Further Explanation